jostylr/literate-programming-book/manuscript/part-1/what.md

 The third level is complete and arbitrary control of the code.
 At this stage, we can run snippets through any process we want.
 We can write a JSON description of an object and then translate that into a language specific object.
-We can have bits of markdown or jade and compile it into the same HTML document.
+We can have bits of markdown or pug and compile it into the same HTML document.
 We can create our own little mini-language for just that one bit of the project to reduce the amount of code written and have the literate program create the final rendered version.